-Her work there led to the creation of a large interpretive wall map for the visitor center at the 1719 Herr House and Native American Longhouse.
+Her work at the historical society led to the creation of a large interpretive wall map for the visitor center at the 1719 Museum and Native American Longhouse.
 The display depicts pre-contact North America and the impact of the European Invasion on the continent’s inhabitants.

 Major research on Mary Lou’s Waber-Weber-Weaver lineage covers 500 years and 15 generations, revealing the defining moments of one Swiss-Anabaptist family line—the story of Jonas Abram Weaver and his people.